fbpx

 FAQs – How to Address Multiple People In An Email?

-Should I use the recipients’ first names or last names in the salutation?
+Should I use first names or last names when using the greeting?

-This depends on the level of formality and the organizational culture.
-In a formal setting, use titles and last names.
-In a more casual environment, first names may be suitable.
+Depends on the formality and the organizational culture.
+Generally, if it’s formal, one uses titles and last names.
+But in a more casual culture, then one may use first names.

-You can use a closing that matches the level of formality in your salutation, such as “Best regards,” “Sincerely,” or “Thank you,” followed by your name.
+You can use a closing which carries the same level of formality as your salutation: “Best regards,” “Sincerely,” “Thank you,” and then your name.

 What if there’s a mix of internal and external recipients?